 Amazon Prime Day is a great way to get your products in front of a larger audience.
-The drawback to Prime Day is also the problem of selling on Amazon more broadly.
-It can be an expensive and stressful experience for the merchant.
-Amazon’s wider audience can be a great advertising tool, and while profit margins can be thin, it’s a lot more affordable than other marketing options.
-ShipStation’s goal is to make every merchant save as much time and money as possible.
+And this year there will be a second Prime Day!
+It can be a great advertising tool, and while profit margins can be thin, it’s a lot more affordable than other marketing efforts.
+The drawback, though, is that Prime Day can be an expensive and stressful experience for the merchant.
+Luckily, ShipStation is here to make every merchant save as much time and money as possible.
 That’s why we have these tips to make selling on Prime Day as affordable as possible.

 1. Opt for Seller-Fulfilled Prime